DeltaAlphaKappa/dkanelis.github.io/_pages/about.md

 My research interests include financial communication, information uncertainty, natural language processing, and fair value reporting.
 I am also interested in interdisciplinary accounting research.

 Thank you for taking the time to check out my website.
 Please feel free to reach out if you have any questions about my research or any other information on this site.

-Here is a link to my [university webpage](https://www.research.lancs.ac.uk/portal/en/people/dimitrios-kanelis(e1651f58-d73a-4104-b5b9-6a3cd51817ff).html).